World Languages

 Mandarin II - Grades 9 -12 Yearlong course

 The intent of this course is to enable students to continue to build on oral and written communication learned in the first level.
-Communication will be developed and enhanced through greater use of Mandarin in the classroom, cooperative learning activities, listening and writing exercises, oral presentations and multi-media activities and guest speakers.
+Communication will be developed and enhanced through greater use of Mandarin in the classroom, cooperative learning activities, listening and writing exercises, oral presentations and multimedia activities as well as guest speakers.
 In addition, students will explore practical venues for their future use of the language.

 UC/CSU approved course